Avoiding Burnout During Your Hustle Season

 Check Your Money

 If your rates for your side hustle are too low, you are working harder and not smarter.
 You want to make sure you are not selling yourself short with your side gig.
-Set your price point at an amount that you are paid your worth and your skillset.
+Set your price point at an amount that you are paid, your worth, and your skill set.

-And remember, you don’t have to be an expert to start making money from a side hustle.
+Remember, you don’t have to be an expert to start making money from a side hustle.
 You should, however, make sure that your rates increase as the quality of your work or product improves.
 In addition, make sure you identify when you should raise the price of a service, such as when you offer additional skills and services that increase the quality you provide to your clients.